abichinger/odoo_cloud_link_docs/how-to/filestore.md

 - **Model**: Restrict the template to a specific model.
 Leave empty to apply to all other models.
 - **Directory**: The folder path pattern (see Folder Structure).
 - **Bidirectional**: Enable two-way sync for this model.
+- **File Explorer**: Enable the file explorer interface on the record form.

 ### Sequence